How Much Does a Home Elevator Cost?

 The type of drive system that is utilized typically does not have a material effect on price.

 The elevators that we install in homes serve 2 – 6 levels.
 The cost increases with each additional stop and travel distance.
 Up to 50 feet of travel is allowed by elevator code.

 An elevator car can be designed with one door, opposite doors, or adjacent doors.
 However, it is the most cost-effective for each level to load on the same side of the car if possible.
 All doors installed by Lifeway are built in compliance with the 3" x 5" or 3/4" x 4" elevator safety rule.
 The rule selected will depend on the location of the installation and the client's preference.

 Lifeway Mobility offers a variety of car gate and landing door options.
 This includes accordion car gates with decorative solid panels or all-metal panels.

 Also available are sliding commercial elevator-style car and landing doors.

 Automated Options: the car and landing doors can be provided as fully automatic.
 This upgrade provides easy access for power chair and wheelchair users.

 Elevator Cab: Type of Finish:

-There are a number of finish options available for the inside of the elevator cab, including melamine, wood or glass, and very décor complimentary millwork and raised panel options.
+There are a number of finish options available for the inside of the elevator cab, including melamine, wood veneer, glass, mirror, décor complimentary millwork and raised panel options.

-We will be more than happy to help you get the most accurate price for the model and design that you are interested in.
+We will be more than happy to help you get the most accurate price for the model and design that you are interested in and even provide comparisons of more than one model if needed.
 We can come to your home to provide a free assessment consultation or work with your architect’s plans.